ant-design/ant-design/components/button/demo/ghost.md

 ## en-US

-`ghost` property will make button's background transparent, it is common used in colored background.
+`ghost` property will make button's background transparent, it is commonly used in colored background.

 ```jsx
 import { Button } from 'antd';